onep1xel/TheAccessAgency/content/work/parks-victoria-video-series.md

 - block: cta
   background:  "#253148"
   color: light # light dark muted
-  heading: Contact us to find out more about how to communicate your access
+  heading: Find out how to use your accessibility as an asset
-  text: Lorem ipsum dolor sit amet, consectetuer adipiscing elitiam.
+  text: Contact us today.
   button:
     style: mint # whale mint sand
     text: Get in touch